89luca89/distrobox/docs/usage/distrobox-export.md

 distrobox will automatically use `--root` whenever the exported item is launched from the host.
 However, this means that root privileges are required to run the exported item from the host, which is normally handled using `sudo` in the host system.
-If, however, you'd prefer to use a different command to invoke the rootful container with root privileges, such as `pkexec` - which can be useful for exported apps, as it provides a graphical prompt for authentication - or `doas`, make sure to use the `--host-sudo-program` option to specify the desired sudo program.
+If, however, you'd prefer to use a different command to invoke the rootful container with host root privileges, such as `pkexec` - which can be useful for exported apps, as it provides a graphical prompt for authentication - or `doas`, make sure to use the `--host-sudo-program` option to specify the desired sudo program.